 Length of Program

-This program is 1,350 hours in length and includes 680 hours of clinical experience.
-Approximately 14 months of full-time enrollment is necessary to complete this program.
-The program contains an occupational completion point designed to prepare students for an entry level job within this occupational area.
+This program is 1,350 hours in length and includes 675 hours of clinical experience.
+Approximately 15 months are needed to complete the program if attending full time.
+This program contains an occupational completion point designed to prepare students for an entry level job within this occupational area.